Post-ambient manifesto

 special thanks for contributions, feedback and review to Nika Varlamova, Lou Drago, Ernest Borowski

-Oscillation is the natural order of the world.
+These contradictions stand, oscillation is the natural order of the world.

 According to Brian Eno, 1978: "Ambient Music must be able to accommodate many levels of listening attention without enforcing one in particular; it must be as ignorable as it is interesting."